lvcodes3/Yelp-Clone/README.md

 The frontend is where we utilize React to create a client-side display using React components and overall functionality.
+We used Bootstrap 4 to style many of the html elements present in the web application.
+We used CSS Font Awesome for styling purposes as well.

 The following npm dependencies are used:
 "@testing-library/jest-dom": "^5.16.5",